Measuring the matter fluctuations in the Local Universe with the ALFALFA catalog: Introduction

 \section{Introduction}

 Cosmic structures form by gravitational instability, when matter contained in a sufficiently dense region collapses.
 The standard cosmological model reproduces quantitatively the main features of the evolution of matter fluctuations through the matter power spectrum.
-The normalisation parameter of this spectrum, $\sigma_{8} \equiv \sigma_{8,0}$, is defined as the amplitude of the matter fluctuations at redshift $z=0$~\citep{Peebles67,FKP1994,T_Padmanabhan,Mo}.
+The normalisation parameter of this spectrum, $\sigma_{8} \equiv \sigma_{8,0}$, is defined as the amplitude of the matter fluctuations at redshift $z=0$, at the scale of $8\,h^{-1}$ Mpc~\citep{Peebles67,FKP1994,T_Padmanabhan,Mo}.

 A current tension in the value of $\sigma_{8}$ is reported in the literature due to the different values obtained using cosmic microwave background (CMB) and large scale structure (LSS) data~\citep{Nunes21,Abdalla22}.
 Notice that the Planck CMB value, $\sigma_{8}^{\text{Pla}}$, is not a direct measurement but a derived one, assuming the $\Lambda$CDM model to describe the evolution of the primordial perturbations, and using Bayesian analyses to best-fit the CMB temperature fluctuations and combining these data with other cosmic probes.
 As well, the literature reports $\sigma_{8}$ values obtained through statistical analyses that combine cosmological probes using, sometimes, a model-dependent approach to obtain $\sigma_{8}$~\citep{Planck20,Heymans21,Avila2022,ACT2024}.